yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 ## Methodology

 We carried out only the passive Wardriving with 2 measurement devices on board of the car.
-The cruise speed was kept low around 10 kmph in dense residential urban areas of the Bratislava (Petrzalka) in the middle of the night.
+The cruise speed was kept low around 10 kmph in dense residential urban areas of the Bratislava (mainly Petrzalka) in the middle of the night.
 At some more interesting places we stayed for a longer time.

 Then for a random sample verification we captured WPA2 handshake for 20 WPA2